thirumurthis/Learnings/jbang/Using_Jbang_to_run_java_camel_code_like_script.md

     }
 }
 ```
+##### Output of JBang CLI execution

-- Run the above code using the command `jbang CamelDemo.java`
+- To execute the java file using jbang use the command `jbang CamelDemo.java`
-- Initial run will download the jars and output will be displayed like below,
+- Initial run will download the defined jar dependencies and output will look like below,
-- Additionally, if we need to print details we can use `jbang --verbose CamelDemo.java`
+- We can use the `-verbose` switch to print additional logs of `jbang`like, `jbang --verbose CamelDemo.java`

 ```
 > jbang CamelDemo.java